mensonones/nPhoneKIT/README.md

 ---

+# URGENT UPDATE INFORMATION: Recommended to read this [latest post](https://nlcky.solutions/?p=35) before using nPhoneKIT, for new and existing users.

+---

 > [!IMPORTANT]
 > Think of any features, or see an open source unlock you'd like to see implemented?
 Please open an issue either for any feature requests or bugs!
 > Most submitted feature requests + bugs will be fixed/implemented in nPhoneKIT v2.